alxhlms12/cfw-deezer-hifi-api/README.md

 ## Documentation

-The complete setup guide, configuration reference, environment variables, routing information, API endpoints, deployment instructions, troubleshooting, and usage documentation are available from the Worker itself:
+The complete setup guide, configuration reference, environment variables, routing information, API endpoints, deployment instructions, troubleshooting, and usage documentation are available from the Worker itself, yes i know, some routing's are unstable and dont work such as test-routing, it was supposed to be removed, will be finalized next commit...:

 **https://your-worker.workers.dev/docs**